Meet the lawyers we work with: Tracy Chick

 Sexual dysfunction (b)£52,490 to £124,620

 If you or your child has suffered from birth injuries due to negligent medical care, speak to our advisors today.
-They can guide you through the claims process and potentially connect you with a specialist solicitor from our panel.
+They can guide you through the claims process and potentially connect you with a specialist solicitor from our solicitors.

 We are here to help you